 • “My experience is that divorce is almost always unilateral.
 It’s not a democracy.
 One person gets to decide the fate of not only the marriage but the family,” said Michelle Weiner Davis, (author of The Divorce Remedy – The Proven 7-Step Program for Saving Your Marriage).

-• I’m not sure when we decided that divorce was “best for the kids,” but we sure act on that assumption.
+• I’m not sure when we decided that divorce was “best for the kids.”
+But we sure act on that assumption.
 However, most of the time it’s just not true.
-There are circumstances when divorce is “the lesser of two evils” (especially when violence or abuse is occurring in the home), but generally speaking, it is not best for the children.
+There are circumstances when divorce is “the lesser of two evils.”
+(This is especially true when violence or abuse is occurring in the home.)
+But generally speaking, it is not best for the children.
 Not even in remarriage.

-It’s curious to me that first-marriage couples will justify divorce to give their children “peace” from the marital conflict while second-marriage couples similarly justify divorce as a protection of their children (“my spouse, their stepparent, and I just can’t agree on parenting so I have to get them out of there).
+It’s curious to me that first-marriage couples will justify divorce to give their children “peace” from the marital conflict.
+But second-marriage couples similarly justify divorce as a protection of their children.
+“My spouse, their stepparent, and I just can’t agree on parenting.
+So I have to get them out of there.”
 Both rationales, in my opinion, are really about at least one adult who is afraid to take any further risk to rescue the marriage.

-• Our society has two different child-rearing philosophies, one for children of married parents and one for children of divorce— that we essentially treat them as if they are two species of kids.
+• Our society has two different child-rearing philosophies.
+One is for children of married parents and one for children of divorce.
+We essentially treat them as if they are two species of kids.
 The needs of children of married parents and children of divorced parents are the same.
-They’re the same species; we just find it inconvenient to treat them that way.
+They’re the same species.
+We just find it inconvenient to treat them that way.
 Children of divorce are resilient we say.
 Why?
 Because we need for them to be.

 We have two childrearing philosophies in this society one for children of married parents, and one for children of divorce.
 We act as though these are two different species of kids.
 They’re not.
 They’re the same kids, with the same needs.
 Divorce doesn’t magically make turn a baby into a hardy creature.
 It just demands that babies become that way, whether they are capable of it or not.
 (Smartmarriages.com article: Two Species of Kids)

 • The children of divorce are handed a really big job.
 When parents are married, it’s their job to do the hard work of making sense of your different values, your different beliefs, your different backgrounds.
-When they get divorced that job doesn’t go away, it just gets handed to their child instead, who is 4 or 8 or 12 years old.
-Their child is and always will be, throughout their childhood, looking to their mom and dad as the first and most important role models for their own moral and spiritual formation.
+When they get divorced that job doesn’t go away.
+It just gets handed to their child instead, who is 4 or 8 or 12 years old.
+Their child is and always will be, looking to their mom and dad as the first and most important role models for their own moral and spiritual formation.

-And now these role models live completely separate lives; lives that, to a child, often seem to be polar opposites.
+And now these role models live completely separate lives.
+These are lives that, to a child, often seem to be polar opposites.
 And when the child asks the big questions of moral and spiritual identity —who am I?
 Where do I belong?
 What is true?
 What is right and wrong?
 Is there a God?
 They’re looking to two different models that often seem as different as night and day.
 And those two people aren’t talking about this kind of big stuff anymore.
-They’re not fighting about it —they’re talking about nothing.
+They’re not fighting about it.
+They’re talking about nothing.

 The child is wrestling with the differences that the child sees in each of their worlds.
 And the conflict that used to be between the parents has now gotten transferred to the child’s inner life.
 And it’s within the child’s own life in a very lonely, overwhelming way that the child is trying to confront these big questions.
 It’s the distinctive experience of the child of divorce.
 (Elizabeth Marquardt, Familylife.com broadcast, “The Emotional Hurdles of Living Through a Divorce”)